kaisenlinux/manpages-dev/category/FileVault/fvdeinfo.md

              Size:                           224346112 bytes

 DIAGNOSTICS
      Errors, verbose and debug output are printed to stderr when verbose output -v is enabled.
-Verbose and debug output are only printed when enabled at compila‐ tion.
+Verbose and debug output are only printed when enabled at compilation.

 BUGS
      Please report bugs of any kind to <joachim.metz@gmail.com> or on the project website: http://code.google.com/p/libfvde/